emorgado/JasperReportsShadowJar/README.md

 # Roadmap

-- Compile reports and remove .jrxml from jar (DONE)
+- [x] Compile reports and remove .jrxml from jar

 # Licence